VHF Radio Course – Online - General

 The Short Range Certificate (‘SRC’) is the radio operator qualification which authorises the holder to operate a VHF radiotelephone, fitted with Digital Selective Calling (‘DSC’) on board any British vessel which is voluntarily fitted with radio equipment.

-Since the start of 2014 it has been possible to undertake the RYA VHF/Short Range Certificate Course either online or in a classroom.
+For a number of years it has been possible to undertake the RYA VHF/Short Range Certificate Course either online or in a classroom.
 The end of course assessment is still taken in the classroom though.

 Undertaking the course

 Once we have set up your login and sent it to you you can logon and begin the course.
 You work through the course at your own pace.
-Once you have finished the various sections of the course you take an online practice test to check that you have the right level of knowledge for the assessment proper.
-Completing the end of course test then leads the RYA Interactive system to issue you your own unique certificate.
-You will need to take this with you when booking the exam.
+Once you have finished the various sections of the course you take an online practice test to check that you have the right level of knowledge for the assessment itself.

 Booking the assessment

-Examinations are scheduled to run at the end of every classroom course that we run (which is roughly every 1 – 2 weeks between Poole & Lymington) so there will never be an issue scheduling you in.
+Assessments are scheduled to run at the end of every classroom course that we run (which is roughly every 2 weeks) so there will never be an issue scheduling you in.
 We may also be able to schedule in specific dates for groups of 3 or more – just call/email to check.

 If you have undertaken the course online when you come to the examination we will arrange some time for you to get used to the VHF radios you will be using.